Lazynoob3/App/README.md

 2. **Starting a Practice**
    - Find your routine in the list
    - Click "Start Practice"
-   - The app will follow this sequence for each practice:
+   - The app will follow this precise sequence for each practice:
-     1. Announces the practice name
+     1. Announces "Starting [Practice Name]"
-     2. Announces the first step name
+     2. After 2 seconds, announces "First step: [Step Name]"
-     3. Starts the timer for the step duration
+     3. Starts the timer for the first step's duration
-     4. Announces the break time (if set)
+     4. Countdown announcements for last 3 seconds of each step
+     5. After step completes, announces "Break time" (if break is set)
+     6. After break, announces next step name
-     5. Repeats steps 2-4 for each subsequent pose
+     7. Repeats steps 3-6 for each subsequent pose
+     8. Announces "Practice complete!" at the end
+   - The timer display shows:
+     - Current step name or "Break"
+     - Time remaining in minutes and seconds
-   - The timer will show the remaining time for each step and break
+     - Current step number and total steps
-   - Voice announcements will guide you through transitions
+   - Voice announcements guide you through all transitions

 ## 💻 Technical Details (For Developers)